f5devcentral/f5-automation-labs/docs/class1/module2/lab3.rst

       creates a new iRule object on the system.
 The iRule object is then automatically linked to the Virtual Server

       ..
-WARNING:: When using URL references it is important to properly secure the repository hosting the resource(s).
+WARNING:: When using URL references, it is important to properly secure the repository which hosts the resource(s).
 The example in this lab uses a publicly readable repository, however, most environments should use a private repository with appropriate access control.

 #.
 Review the **Request** JSON :guilabel:`Body` to see how the desired outcomes
    above were declared: